 It’s vital to find people who will fit in with your team’s culture, ethics and the passion, engagement and inspiration of the team.
 Ask yourself if a new person will bring something different to the team in terms of approach, belief and mindset that isn’t already present?

 Very often we recruit based on someone having the right skills, rather than them being the right fit for the team.
 It’s also important to play to peoples strengths, to use a football analogy – you’d never put a striker in goal, or vice versa.
 Find the right people, with the right mindset, and let them find their role within the organisation and position within the team.
 Let your people add value – for every new person you recruit you get a free brain.
 Your job as a leader is to inspire them to use their brain to engage their skills, personality and emotional commitment.
+Be awesome.